twirdie/spotify-account-generator--/README.md

 # Usage

-You can specify amount of accounts and output file to save.
+You can specify amount of accounts and output file(name and .txt or anything) to save.